Snehan

-Snehan (born Sivaselvam) is an Tamil poet, politician, lyricist, and actor who has worked in the Tamil film industry.
+Snehan (born Sivaselvam) is an Indian poet, politician, lyricist, and actor who has worked in the Tamil film industry.
+He is the 1st executive committee member of Makkal Needhi Maiam party.
 In the year 2018 he entered politics with Makkal Needhi Maiam and contested in the Lok Sabha election.
 In 2021 Tamil Nadu Legislative Assembly election, he contested on behalf of Makkal Needhi Maiam as a candidate for Virugambakkam Constituency.
 Born as the eighth son in a farmer family with 6 elder brothers and 1 elder sister, Snehan, a qualified Intermediate teacher, started to write songs in the year 2000.
 After serving as an assistant to poet Vairamuthu, he began working as a lyricist in the film Putham Pudhiya Poove and has written lyrics for more than 2500 songs and has worked in more than 750 films.
-Snekan has since also appeared in films as an actor and made his acting debut with Yogi (2009).
+Snehan has since also appeared in films as an actor and made his acting debut with Yogi (2009).